-- (b) refuses to submit to a test to indicate the presence of narcotic drugs, marijuana, or depressant or stimulant drugs or substances in the body, when requested by a law enforcement officer or the Authority, or refuses to furnish or to authorise the release of the test results requested by the Authority shall - i. be denied a certificate or authorisation issued under these Regulations for a period of up to one year from the date of that refusal; or - ii. have their certificate or authorisation issued under these Regulations suspended or revoked.
+- (b) refuses to submit to a test to indicate the presence of narcotic drugs, marijuana, or depressant or stimulant drugs or substances in the body, when requested by a law enforcement officer or the Authority, or refuses to furnish or to authorise the release of the test results requested by the Authority shall- - (i) be denied any licence, certificate, rating, qualification or authorisation issued under these Regulations for a period of up to one year from the date of that refusal; or - (ii) have their licence, certificate, rating, qualification, or authorisation issued under these Regulations suspended or revoked

-70. Change of name.
+70. Change of Name

-- (1) A holder of a certificate issued under these Regulations may apply to the Authority for- - (a) replacement of the certificate if lost or destroyed; or - (b) change of name on the certificate. - (2) A person referred to in subregulation (1) shall attach the following documents to the application- - (a) the original or copy of the certificate in case of loss; and - (b) the legal document verifying the change of name. - (3) The Authority shall return to the holder of a certificate, with the appropriate changes applied for, if any, the originals specified under subregulation (2) and, where necessary, retain copies of the certificate.
+- (1) A holder of a certificate issued under these Regulations may apply to the Authority for- - (a) replacement of the certificate if lost or destroyed; - (b) change of name on the certificate; or - (c) an endorsement on the certificate - (2) The holder of a certificate shall When applying under subregulation (1), submit to the Authority- - (a) the original or copy of the certificate in case of loss; and - (b) a court order or other legal document verifying the name change. - (3) The Authority shall return to the holder of a certificate, with the appropriate changes applied for, if any, the originals specified under subregulation (2) and, where necessary, retain copies of the certificate.

-71. Change of address.
+71. Change of address

-- (1) A holder of a certificate issued under these Regulations shall notify the Authority of the change in the physical and mailing address within fourteen days of the change. - (2) A person who does not notify the Authority of the change in the physical and mailing address within the time specified in subregulation (1) shall not exercise the privileges of the certificate.
+- (1) A holder of a certificate issued under these Regulations shall notify the Authority of the change in the physical and mailing address within fourteen days of such change. - (2) A person who does not notify the Authority of the change in the physical and mailing address within the time frame specified in subregulation (1), shall not exercise the privileges of the certificate.

-72. Replacement of documents.
+72. Replacement of documents

-A person may apply to the Authority in the prescribed form for replacement of documents issued under these Regulations if such documents are lost or destroyed.
+A person may apply to the Authority in the prescribed form for replacement of documents issued under these Regulations if such documents are lost or destroyed

-73. Use and retention of documents and records.
+73. Use and retention of documents and records

-- (1) A person shall not- - (a) use any certificate or exemption issued or required under these Regulations which has been forged, altered, cancelled, or suspended, or to which he is not entitled; - (b) forge or alter any certificate or exemption issued or required under these Regulations; - (c) lend any certificate or exemption issued or required under these Regulations to any other person; - (d) make any false representation for the purpose of procuring for himself or any other person the grant, issue, renewal or variation of any certificate or exemption; - (e) mutilate, alter, render illegible or destroy any records, or any entry, required under these Regulations to be maintained, or knowingly make, or procure or assist in the making of, any false entry in any the record or willfully omit to make a material entry in the record.
+- (1) A person shall not- - (a) use any certificate or exemption issued or required by or under these Regulations which has been forged, altered, cancelled, or suspended, or - (b) to which he is not entitled; or - (c) forge or alter any certificate or exemption issued or required by or under these Regulations; or - (d) lend any certificate or exemption issued or required by or under these Regulations to any other person; or - (e) make any false representation for the purpose of procuring for himself or any other person the grant, issue, renewal or variation of any such certificate or exemption; - (f) mutilate, alter, render illegible or destroy any records, or any entry made therein, required by or under these Regulations to be maintained, or knowingly make, or procure or assist in the making of, any false entry in any such record, or wilfully omit to make a material entry in such record

-- (2) All records required to be maintained under these Regulations shall be recorded in a permanent and indelible material. - (3) A person shall not issue any certificate or exemption under these Regulations unless he or she is authorised to do so by the Authority. - (4) A person shall not issue any certificate referred to in subregulation (3) unless he has satisfied himself or herself that all statements in the application are correct, and that the applicant is qualified to hold that certificate.
+- (2) All records required to be maintained by or under these Regulations shall be recorded in a permanent and indelible material. - (3) A person shall not issue any certificate or exemption under these Regulations unless he is authorised to do so by the Authority. - (4) A person shall not issue any certificate referred to in subregulation (3) unless he has satisfied himself that all statements in the certificate are correct, and that the applicant is qualified to hold that certificate

-74. Reports of violation.
+74. Reports of violation